Generic Name: mitotane (MYE toe tane)

 Mitotane may also be used for purposes not listed in this medication guide.

 You may need to stop taking mitotane for a short time if you have a serious injury or medical emergency.
-Your doctor will determine when you can start taking this medicine again.
+Your doctor will determine when you can start taking mitotane again.
 You may need to take steroid medication along with mitotane, especially if you have a serious injury or medical emergency.
 Do not change your doses or medication schedule without advice from your doctor.

 You must remain under the care of a doctor while taking mitotane.